-Replicating a Topic
+3.1.2 Replicating a Topic

 A messaging bridge can be used to replicate a topic, similar to using the distributed topics feature available in WebLogic Server releases 7.0 and higher, consequently improving scalability and high availability in some scenarios.
+(For information about using distributed topics, see "Using Distributed Destinations" in Oracle Fusion Middleware Programming JMS for Oracle WebLogic Server.)
 Topic replication is accomplished by configuring the bridge to subscribe to one topic and forward the topic's messages to another topic, in essence creating two topics with the same message stream.
-See "Create messaging bridge instances" in Administration Console Online Help.
+See "Create messaging bridge instances" in Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help.

-When to Avoid using a Messaging Bridge
+3.2 When to Avoid using a Messaging Bridge